anir0y/vwa_docker/README.md

-# arishti-01
+# VWA Lab for Classroom Training

-Code that used by @anir0y during his talk on #Arishti SQLI labs to test error based, Blind boolean based, Time based.
+this lab is designed and developved by @anir0y this is a way to teach students about common mistakes made by devs

 # setting up local web-application server